-The objective is to gain cost effective, diversified exposure to UK and international property assets that meet its investment objectives: to generate a return in excess of UK CPI inflation; earn predictable cash flows; and provide a partial hedge against inflation.
+The objective is to gain cost effective, diversified exposure to UK and international property assets that meet its investment objectives: to generate a return in excess of the benchmark; earn predictable cash flows; and provide a partial hedge against inflation.
 The largest exposure of the portfolio will be to traditional sectors of the UK commercial real estate market.
 A smaller allocation will be made to value-added and opportunistic investments.
-The benchmark is the MSCI UK Quarterly Property Index.
+The benchmark is the UK CPI + (4-6)% pa net over a 10 year period.